Moustafa-Daebis/File-Backup-system/README.md

 ### Installing

-* rename the file 6874-lab2.tar.gz.pdf to 6874-lab2.tar.gz
+* Rename the file 6874-lab2.tar.gz.pdf to 6874-lab2.tar.gz
-* extract the file 6874-lab2.tar.gz to any location that suites you
+* Extract the file 6874-lab2.tar.gz to any location that suites you

 ### Executing program

-* change directory within the shell to the directory in which 6874-lab folder exits through the shell command cd
+* Change directory within the shell to the directory in which 6874-lab folder exits through the shell command cd
 ```
 $cd <path of folder>
 ```
-* create a directory to be backedup and a directory to store all the backups ( a dictionary name *backupdir* will be created if no backup directory is provided  )
+* Create a directory to be backedup and a directory to store all the backups ( a dictionary name *backupdir* will be created if no backup directory is provided  )
-* provide the following snippet in the shell in the path of the folder in order to run the script with specfing acutal *directory* ,*backupdirectory* ,*wait_time* and *max_number_of _backups*
+* Provide the following snippet in the shell in the path of the folder in order to run the script with specfing acutal *directory* ,*backupdirectory* ,*wait_time* and *max_number_of _backups*
 ```
 $make directory=directory backupdir=backupdir wait_time=wait_time max_number_of_backups=max_number_of_backups
 ```